goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/3-projects/_index.md

 </p>
 </details>

-It should all look good and yellow because there where changes!
+It should all look good!

 ## What About Some Practice?